What could be a more perfect way to say ‘thank you, mum’ than a gorgeous display of tea and cake?

 Dating back to 1666, and set in 376 acres of spectacular parkland, Cliveden House in Berkshire has been home to dukes, earls and viscounts.
 It opened as a luxury hotel in 1985.
-Last May, it was the hotel that hosted Meghan Markle the night before her wedding to Prince Harry.
-A Traditional English Afternoon Tea is served in the Dining Room overlooking the parterre; try their selection of finger sandwiches, freshly baked scones with home-made jam and clotted cream, bite-size cakes, pastries and delicacies, with Cliveden blend teas. £37 per person.
+In May 2018, it was the hotel that hosted Meghan Markle the night before her wedding to Prince Harry.
+A Classic Red Velvet Afternoon Tea is served in the Dining Room overlooking the parterre; try their selection of finger sandwiches, freshly baked scones with home-made jam and clotted cream, bite-size cakes, pastries and delicacies, with Cliveden blend teas. £40 per person.

 Chewton Glen, Hampshire

 Chewton Glen is a luxury country house hotel and spa on the fringe of the New Forest with over 130 acres of woodland and parkland.
 The Marryat Afternoon Tea, taken in the Dining Room overlooking the gardens, is named after Captain Marryat, the British Royal Navy officer and novelist who sometimes stayed at the house in the 1840s.
 Their afternoon tea uses local ingredients and features sandwiches, cakes, scones, jams and teas and Champagne.
 It’s served between 3pm and 4.30pm in The Dining Room, or in fine weather, on the terrace. £32.50 per person or £40 per person for Champagne.